 Having one of these devices may give you more reassurance next time you are coming back from a late night out.
 While it may not protect you from an attack, it could potentially give you the ability to notify your friends and family at a touch of a button.

 We’ve narrowed safety wearables down to a few of our favorites.
 While compiling this list, we’ve examined functions and features carefully and thoroughly.
 We try to test every device personally, but where not possible we took user reviews into consideration and dismissed devices with bad customer reviews and low ratings.
 This left us with the following selection.

+This is one of the most popular such devices on Amazon.
 Originally a crowdfunded project, Ripple is a panic button that comes with a 24/7 support team.
 Through the service, users have access to the company’s US-based professional monitoring team.